Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Begley R, Das M, Zhong L, Ling J, Kearney BP, Custodio JM.
 Pharmacokinetics of tenofovir alafenamide when coadministered with other HIV antiretrovirals.
 J Acquir Immune Defic Syndr.
 2018;78(4):465-472.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/29649076.

 - Cerrone M, Alfarisi O, Neary M, et al. Rifampin effect on tenofovir alafenamide (TAF) plasma/intracellular pharmacokinetics.
-Presented at: Conference on Retroviruses and Opportunistic Infections.
+Conference on Retroviruses and Opportunistic Infections.
 2018.
-Boston, MA.
+Boston, Massachusetts.
 Available at: http://www.croiconference.org/sessions/rifampin-effect-tenofovir-alafenamide-taf-plasmaintracellular-pharmacokinetics.

 - Gaur A, Rodriguez C, McGrath EJ, et al. Bictegravir/FTC/TAF single-tablet regimen in adolescents: week 24 results.
-Presented at: Conference on Retroviruses and Opportunistic Infections.
+Conference on Retroviruses and Opportunistic Infections.
 2018.
-Boston, MA.
+Boston, Massachusetts.
 Available at: http://www.croiconference.org/sessions/bictegravirftctaf-single-tablet-regimen-adolescents-week-24-results.

 - Bictegravir/emtricitabine/tenofovir alafenamide (Biktarvy) [package insert].
 Food and Drug Administration.
 2019.
 Available at: https://www.accessdata.fda.gov/drugsatfda_docs/label/2019/210251s006lbl.pdf.